d-EScape/Domoticz_iDetect/README.md

 # Domoticz_iDetect BETA 2.0

-iDectect 2.0 .. the modular and highly tweakable edition
+iDectect 2.0 .. the modular and highly tweakable version that also runs on Windows

 This version is a work in progress (as is this documentation) en must be considered a beta.
 Bugs are to be expected!
 Please leave some feedback on the domoticz forum.
 This will help me to improve functionality and squash those pesky bugs.
 The forum can be found at at https://www.domoticz.com/forum/viewtopic.php?f=65&t=20467.